 Once the turkey has brined overnight, remove it from the brine solution, rinse it off, and pat it dry.
 You are now ready to prep your turkey for the oven.
 Luckily, I have My Famous Drunken Turkey Recipe for you.
 It is simply the best turkey recipe out there.
 I might be biased, but the amount of people that ask me to make this every year is quite high!

-I also just started using Thrive Marketplace – the Go To Place for organic, sustainable food that won’t break the bank!
+I also use Thrive Marketplace when I’m cooking in the Lower 48 as my Go To Place for organic, sustainable food that won’t break the bank!
+Unfortunately, the do not ship to Alaska.
+Sad really.